j-d-carmichael/boats/README.md

 ## Why

 ---
-Being developers we know we don't have to type things out more than once and when we do it is annoying.
-Not many folk enjoy typing out endless HTML, hence template engines, nor CSS hence SASS and LESS... or any computer language, hence functions.

 OpenAPI does not allow for content to be injected into other files which makes for a lot of typing eg:
   -  Adding data & meta attributes when writing JSONAPI style outputs
   -  '[application/json](https://github.com/OAI/OpenAPI-Specification/blob/master/examples/v3.0/petstore-expanded.yaml#L46)' attributes in OA3 paths
+  -  etc etc

+Not many folk enjoy typing out endless HTML, hence template engines such as Nunjucks, Twig, Blade or Django.
+People got exhausted of writing CSS hence the emergence of preprocessors such as SASS and LESS.

 So the why is purely to implement DRY'er yaml source files so lazyness can thrive.
 More importantly however, repetition is not only mind numbingly boring but typically leads to mistakes, so by reducing repetition there is also a reduction is mistakes.